16-inch softball: History

 The earliest known softball game of any kind was played at the Farragut Boat Club in Chicago on Thanksgiving Day 1887.
 The first softball was a wrapped up boxing glove and the bat was a broom.
 Play was encouraged by a reporter, George Hancock, who had been looking on.
 Harvard and Yale students played the game while waiting to hear the results of the annual Harvard-Yale football game.

 Until the turn of the 20th century, ball sizes ranged from 12 to 17 inches in circumference.
 The 16-inch softball was eventually adopted in Chicago, perhaps because it did not travel as far as the popular 12- or 14-inch balls.
 This also may have allowed for play on smaller playgrounds or even indoors, accommodating the Chicago landscape and climate.
 Another possible advantage of the 16-inch ball was that it allowed everyone to play barehanded, and gloves were a rare luxury as the Great Depression hit Chicago particularly hard.

 After the first national championship held in 1933 at the Century of Progress World's Fair, the sport grew in popularity.
 A professional league was formed that lasted through the 1950s.
 Teams drew crowds of over 10,000 each night.
 Leagues continue today but not at the same level of popularity.
 There are co-ed recreational leagues, competitive leagues and even a league for Chicago Public School students.

 League and tournament play

 Many local organizations host regular season play, typically weekly games, as well as their own playoff systems.
 National organizations, such as the NSA, host a variety of tournaments.
 By placing well in NSA tournaments, teams can qualify and compete for the 16-inch softball world series.
 Because local leagues may have slight variations in rules, the NSA world series is played by its own set of world series rules.
 One notable change is that Chicago area players, who typically are not allowed to wear gloves, may choose to wear gloves in world series games.
-As stated on Barstool Sports daily Youtube show, The Yak, Dan “Big Cat” Katz stated that he will be creating a team composed of Barstool Chicago employees (January 30th, 20223 episode).